-In the 1950s and 1960s, the Frisbee, designed from the tin pie pan and eventually named after a bakery hit the market as a new fun plastic flying toy in cities and towns across North America.
-Many innovations in Frisbee play and disc sports were being invented and developed in both the U.S. and Canada in the early years of what was then known as ‘playing Frisbee’.
-A few pioneers developed the playing skills and then presented the events and competitive formats for early disc competitions.
+In the 1950s and 1960s, the Frisbee, designed from the tin pie pan and eventually named after a bakery, hit the market as a new fun plastic flying toy in cities and towns across North America.
+Many innovations in Frisbee play and disc sports were being invented and developed in both the United States and Canada in the early years of what was then known as ‘playing Frisbee’.
+A few pioneers developed the playing skills and then presented the events and competitive formats for early flying disc competitions.
 This was the beginning of today’s modern disc sports.

 Canada’s Frisbee and Disc Sports History.

-The world’s first flying disc sport was disc golf, invented and played in Bladworth, Saskatchewan, Canada in 1926.
-Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4 foot wide circles drawn into sandy patches on their school grounds.
+According to every source, including The Complete Book of Frisbee, the world’s first flying disc sport was disc golf, played in Bladworth, Saskatchewan, Canada.
+In 1926, Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4 foot wide circles drawn into sandy patches on their school grounds.
 They called the game Tin Lid Golf and played on a fairly regular basis.
-However, after they grew older and went their separate ways, the game came to an end.
+However, after they grew older and went their separate ways, the game ended.
 We don’t have the historical connecting dots from 1926 Tin Lid Golf to the beginning of modern disc golf or disc sports, but it doesn’t mean they weren’t there.
-For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the US, for whatever reason and started the pie tin tossing at Yale and other universities, we just don’t know.
-Frisbee and modern disc sports competitions began in the early 1970s in Canada and the US.
+For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the United States, for whatever reason and started the pie tin tossing at Yale and other universities, we just don’t know.
+Frisbee and modern disc sports competitions began in the early 1970s in Canada and the United States.
 Many innovations in competitions and tournament formats were being discovered and established in both countries at the same time.
 Because of Canada’s early introduction and interest in disc sports, Canadian disc athletes and teams, throughout disc sports history, have been recognized as the best in the world in various individual and team disc sports.

 Since the 1970s, many people across Canada and the U.S. have made contributions to Frisbee and disc sports.
 Along with Tin Lid Golf in Saskatchewan, another significant recorded history for the beginning of modern disc sports began in Canada.
-In 1970, Jim Kenner and Ken Westerfield moved from Michigan to Ontario.
-Becoming residents of Toronto, they would use Queen’s Park in the city downtown area as their playing headquarters for developing their Frisbee play.
+From age 13, Jim Kenner and Ken Westerfield grew up as friends near Detroit Michigan.
+With no Frisbee mentors and playing years before the first disc sports, Ken and Jim developed a fast throwing and trick catching routine that would later be called freestyle.
+In 1970, Jim and Ken moved from Michigan to Canada.
+Becoming residents of Toronto, they would use Queen’s Park in the cities downtown area as their playing headquarters for developing their Frisbee play.
 Activities included object disc golf and freestyle.
-Westerfield and Kenner began developing Frisbee shows, competitive events and programs at recreation centers and schools in Canada and the U.S.
+Westerfield and Kenner began developing Frisbee shows, competitive events and programs at recreation centers and schools across Canada and the U.S.

-In 1971, during a time of hippies, yippies and counter-culture, Jim and Ken did as many young people would do, spend the summer hitchhiking across Canada.
+In 1971, during a time of hippies, yippies and counterculture, Jim and Ken did as many young people would do, spend the summer hitchhiking across Canada.
 Spending weeks on the road with little to sometimes no money, sleeping bags and a Frisbee, they gained some fame, performing improv Frisbee street shows in the cities and towns along the way.
 Beginning in 1972, after submitting a proposal to Irwin Toy (Frisbee manufacturer in Canada), they were hired by Irwin, while Frisbee was still considered a toy, to tour and perform as Frisbee Professionals across Canada.
 Ken Westerfield and Jim Kenner also teamed up with Humber College professor, Andrew Davidson and Jeff Otis, event coordinator for the Canadian National Exhibition (CNE), to produce the Canadian Open Frisbee Championships at the Canadian National Exhibition.
 This event began in 1972 with Guts and Distance and in 1974 they added Freestyle and Accuracy.
 In 1975, Ken and Jim moved the Canadian Open Frisbee Championships from the CNE to the Toronto Islands, where disc golf, ultimate and the individual field events were added to the original events.
-Westerfield and Kenner from 1971, spent several years touring Canada as Frisbee pros for Irwin Toy.
-Each summer their tour would end in Vancouver where they would spend the rest of their summer freestyling on Vancouver’s beaches, including Kitsilano and doing nightly Frisbee shows on the streets of historic Gastown.
-In 1974, they decided to add another tournament to their Canadian Frisbee promotions, the Vancouver Open Frisbee Championships on Kitsilano Beach and in Stanley Park.
-Ken and Jim ran Frisbee activities across Canada including major tournaments in Toronto and Vancouver.
-These tournaments were at the beginning of disc sports and two of the earliest competitions on the U.S. and Canadian tournament trail for Frisbee’s first touring competitive disc athletes.
+Westerfield and Kenner, from 1971, spent several years touring Canada as Frisbee pros for Irwin Toy.
+Each summer their tour would end in Vancouver, where they would spend the rest of their summer freestyling on Vancouver’s beaches, including Kitsilano and doing nightly Frisbee shows on the streets of historic Gastown.
+In 1974, they added another tournament to their Canadian Frisbee promotions, the Vancouver Open Frisbee Championships on Kitsilano Beach.
+In 1977, they brought all the world’s best Frisbee players to an international multiple event NAS competition in Stanley Park.
+Ken and Jim ran Frisbee activities across Canada, including major tournaments in Toronto and Vancouver.
+These tournaments were at the beginning of disc sports and two of the earliest competitions on the U.S. and Canadian tournament trail for Frisbee’s first touring competitive disc sports athletes.

 Earliest Disc Sports Annual Tournaments in Canada and the U.S.

-Guts, freestyle, disc golf, ultimate, double disc court (DDC) and a number of other Frisbee individual events like accuracy, distance, MTA, TRC, and discathon were disc sports first events.
-The first disc sports multi-event tournaments were, the IFT Guts Frisbee competitions in Northern Michigan, the Canadian Open Frisbee Championships, Toronto, ON (1972), the Vancouver Open Frisbee Championships, Vancouver, BC (1974), the Octad, New Brunswick, NJ (1974), the American Flying Disc Open (AFDO), Rochester, NY (1974) and the WFC, Rose Bowl, Pasadena, CA (1974).
-These were the earliest Frisbee competitions to introduce the Frisbee as a new disc sport, up until these tournaments, the Frisbee was used as a recreation and generally considered to be a toy.
-Not only did these early multi-event tournaments present all of the first disc sports to the world, the tournament directors for these tournaments were also the founders of the disc sports their tournaments were presenting.
+Guts, freestyle, disc golf, ultimate, double disc court (DDC) and several other Frisbee individual events like accuracy, distance, MTA, TRC, and Discathon were disc sports first events.
+The earliest competitions and tournament directors presenting the Frisbee in disc sports were the Healy family and the International Frisbee Tournament, IFT, in Michigan.
+Ken Westerfield and Jim Kenner’s, Canadian Open Frisbee Championships (1972) in Toronto and the Vancouver Open Frisbee Championships (1974), Vancouver, BC.
+Dan Roddick and Flash Kingsley’s, Octad (1974), New Brunswick, NJ.
+Jim Palmeri’s, American Flying Disc Open, AFDO (1974), Rochester, NY.
+Ed Headrick’s,World Frisbee Championships (WFC) (1974) Rose Bowl, Pasadena, CA. These were the earliest disc sports multi-event competitions on the tournament trail for the first disc athletes and the beginning of presenting all of the disc sports.
+Not only did these early multi-event tournaments present all the first disc sports to the world, the tournament directors for these tournaments were also the pioneer founders of these first disc sports.

 Frisbee and Disc Sports Publications.

 In the early to mid-1970s, several player Frisbee publications became available, like Dan Roddick and Gary Seubert’s Flying Disc World (1974), for the purpose of communicating everything that is Frisbee and disc sports.
 Ken Westerfield and Jim Kenner were Canadian Editors.
-Beginning in 1976, Wham-O’s Frisbee World Magazine with Dan “Stork” Roddick as the editor, provided tournament dates, finishes, stories and was instrumental in providing the information needed for the early growth of Frisbee and flying disc sports.
+Beginning in 1976, Wham-O’s Frisbee World Magazine with Dan “Stork” Roddick as the editor.
 In the 1980s, Chris Lowcock published DisKraze Magazine in Canada.
+These early publications provided tournament dates, finishes, stories and information needed for the early growth of Frisbee and flying disc sports.

-Beginning in 1970, Ken Westerfield and Jim Kenner, years before the idea of disc golf courses and the forming of the DGA or the PDGA, played Frisbee golf daily on an 18 object hole course they designed in Queen’s Park.
+Beginning in 1970, Ken Westerfield and Jim Kenner, years before the idea of disc golf courses and having played target disc golf during their early Frisbee years in Michigan, played Frisbee disc golf daily on an 18 object hole course they designed in Queen’s Park, Toronto.
 This course was one of three courses that are considered to be the world’s first object disc golf courses that led to modern disc golf in Canada and the US.
 The other two courses were Rochester, NY (Jim Palmeri) and Berkeley, CA (Berkeley Frisbee Group).

-Around 1973, Canadian Gail McColl (Disc Golf and Freestyle Hall of Fame inductee, co-founder of Discraft) and other freestyle and disc golfing friends of Ken and Jim’s, became regular players at the park.
+Beginning in 1973, Gail McColl (Disc Golf Hall of Fame and Discraft co-founder) and other friends of Ken and Jim’s, became regular disc golf players at the park.

 Westerfield and Kenner added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and their Vancouver Open Frisbee Championships (NAS sanctioned event) in Stanley Park.
 Vancouver, BC.
 Kenner and Westerfield ran the Vancouver Open Frisbee Championships from 1974 to 1977.
 Jim Brown of Vancouver took over tournament responsibilities beginning in 1978.